Playboy Enterprises, Inc. v. Welles

 Playboy Enterprises, Inc. v.
-Welles, 279 F.3d 796 (9th Cir., 2002), was a court ruling at the United States Court of Appeals for the Ninth Circuit.
+Welles, 279 F.3d 796 (9th Cir., 2002), was a ruling at the United States Court of Appeals for the Ninth Circuit.
 The ruling was an important early precedent on the nominative use of trademarked terms for self-identification on the World Wide Web.

 Facts

-Terri Welles has modeled for Playboy magazine and was named Playboy Playmate of the Year ("PMOY") in 1981.
+Terri Welles modeled for Playboy magazine and was named Playboy's Playmate of the Year ("PMOY") in 1981.
 In the mid-1990s Welles established a personal and promotional website in which she described herself as a former Playboy model and Playmate of the Year, frequently using the magazine's name plus the acronym "PMOY".
 Welles also used those terms in the site's metatags for searching purposes, and in banner ads that advertised the availability of her site elsewhere.

 Playboy Enterprises, Inc. filed suit against Welles, claiming trademark infringement and trademark dilution.
 Welles responded that she could not legitimately describe herself without using the magazine's trademarked terms, and in doing so she was engaged in nominative use (a component of the fair use defense in trademark law) of the trademarks rather than infringement of them.

-The case was first heard at the District Court for the Southern District of California, which ruled in favor of Playboy Enterprises and enjoined Welles from using the trademarked terms at her website.
-Welles appealed to the Ninth Circuit.
+The case was first heard at the District Court for the Southern District of California, which ruled in favor of Welles and allowed her to continue using the trademarked terms at her website.

+Playboy appealed to the Ninth Circuit.

 Circuit court opinion

-The circuit court overturned most of the district court's ruling, and found that Welles had not infringed on the Playboy trademarks and could claim the nominative use defense.
+The Ninth Circuit affirmed most of the district court's ruling, and found that Welles had not infringed on the Playboy trademarks and could claim the nominative use defense.
 According to American trademark law, nominative use of a different party's trademarks is permitted when: